VoronDesign/VoronUsers/printer_mods/Phalanx/Other-V2-Idlers/README.md

 ![20210619_102801](printer_mods/Phalanx/Other-V2-Idlers/Images/20210619_102801.jpg)
-Be sure to fully insert the m3 heat sink so that it doesn't interfere with the bearings!
+Be sure to fully insert the m3 heat set insert so that it doesn't interfere with the bearings!

 ![20210619_114935](https://user-images.githubusercontent.com/65414930/122848219-b95e6800-d2ce-11eb-8364-58fcbf4ed25d.jpg)